Top Ten things to do in Ubud, Bali for the Ultimate Wellness Retreat. A wellness inspired travel guide to one of the most magical places in the world.

 That was the end of that.

 I still recommend the spa.
-I would totally go back, in fact, I’m a bad ass like that.
+I would totally go back.
+Snakes deserve a spa day too.

 7. Buy local – Buy Bali Buddha